grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist.md

 }
 ```

-If you are still using Consul (ie. you have `memberlist_ring_enabled: false` in your Jsonnet, this was default before Grafana Mimir 2.2),
-and would like to migrate to `memberlist` without any downtime, you can follow instructions in this document.
+If you are running Mimir hash rings with Consul and would like to migrate to `memberlist` without any downtime, you can follow instructions in this document.

 ## Step 1: Enable memberlist and multi KV store.